 Closing Thoughts

-I got married in Las Vegas, and I have traveled there at least six times.
+I got married in Las Vegas and have traveled there at least six times.
 Brian, my other half, has been many more times.
 For a first-time visitor, the strip is a must.
-You can spend a day or two alone, just taking in the hotels.
-For those who have been there and done that or those of us who don’t gamble, the Las Vegas area has so much to see and do.
+You can spend a day or two alone, just in the hotels.
+For those who have been there and done that or those who don’t gamble, the Las Vegas area has so much to see and do.

 There is so much to do off the strip in Las Vegas that it’s almost impossible to list them all in one article!
 I’ve given you fifty-plus things to do off the strip in Las Vegas.

 What did I miss?
-I would love to hear from you on different things to do off the strip In Las Vegas!
+I would love to hear from you about different things to do off the strip In Las Vegas!

 Share with others!